At a glance

-The retina has nine neurosensory layers including rods and cones (responsible for vision) which are located in the innermost layer, and the retinal pigment epithelium (RPE) behind the photosensitive layer.
+The vitreous humour is a gel-like substance which fills the interior of the eye helping it keep its shape.
+The retina has nine neurosensory layers including rods and cones (responsible for vision) which are located in the innermost layer and the retinal pigment epithelium (RPE) behind the photosensitive layer.

 In the centre of the retina is the optic nerve, which travels from the retina to the brain where it transmits visual information.

 The choroid is a layer of tissue behind the retina which is rich in blood vessels to the retina with oxygen and nutrients.

 There are three types of retinal detachment including:

 - Rhegmatogenous retinal detachment (RRD) occurs when there is a tear in the retina which leads to vitreous humour seeping through the tear and behind the retina, separating it from the underlying retinal pigment epithelium.

 - Exudative (serous) retinal detachment is due to a build-up of fluid between the photosensitive layer and the retinal pigment epithelium.
 The most common causes of exudative retinal detachment are inflammatory conditions.